Blog del Narco: Reception

 MSNBC described Blog del Narco as "Mexico's go-to Web site on information on the country's drug war."
 Additionally, The Houston Chronicle said that Blog del Narco is "a gritty, front-row seat to Mexico's drug war."

 The Guardian and Los Angeles Times noted that Blog del Narco is a response to Mexico's "narco-censorship", a term used when reporters and editors of the Mexican drug war, out of fear or caution, are forced to either write what the drug lords demand, or remain silent by not writing anything at all.
 If they do not comply with what the drug cartels demand, the journalists may be kidnapped, intimidated, or even killed.

 Spencer Ackerman of Wired said, "even if you don't read Spanish (like me), the images on Blog Del Narco tell the gruesome story.
 Old, wealthy men held hostage and humiliated.
 Paramilitary cops in ski masks taking dudes into custody.
 People walking the streets in body armor, automatic weapons out.
 Then there's all the dead bodies and shot-up cars."

 Jo Tuckman of Dawn said that the website's contents are "a catalogue of horror absent even from the national press, which still covers the violence from the relative safety of its headquarters in the capital."

 Duncan Robinson of the New Statesman said "To say that the blog's coverage is raw is an understatement.
 It is visceral and undigested.
 This is news unprocessed, unadulterated and uncensored.
 Where a news editor would cut away, Blog del Narco's footage lingers.
 Decapitations are not described, they are pictured.
 It's unapologetically violent.
 The blog's raison d'être is simple: to reflect what is happening."

-Nate Freeman of The Observer said "his facelessness allowed him get away with stories that would endanger known journalists[...]"
+Nate Freeman of Observer said "his facelessness allowed him get away with stories that would endanger known journalists[...]"